 What free content comes with the Story Pack 1 update?

 Even players who don't own the DLC get something from the Story Pack 1 update.
-According to Game8, the patch delivers two quality-of-life changes for all players:
+The patch delivers two quality-of-life changes for all players:

 These changes apply regardless of whether you own Story Pack 1, making the update worth installing even if you're holding off on the DLC itself.